Facelift & Neck Lift Surgery

 How Much Does a Neck Lift Cost?

-72 year old female 1 year following extended face and neck lift as well as upper and lower eyelid blepharoplasty.
-Patient is ecstatic as she feels 15 year younger and receives compliments daily.
+61-year-old female 1 year following extended face and neck lift as well as upper and lower eyelid blepharoplasty.
+The patient is ecstatic as she feels 15 years younger and receives compliments daily.

-59 year old female 2 months following 2 layered Face and Neck Lift, along with a quad blepharoplsty.
-Patient demonstrates natural rejuvenation and complete avoidance of the operated look.
+59-year-old female 2 months following 2-layered Face and Neck Lift, along with a quad blepharoplasty.
+The patient demonstrates natural rejuvenation and complete avoidance of the operated look.

-59 year old 3 months following full Face and Neck Lift and Upper and Lower Eyelid Blepharoplasty.
-Patient demonstrates no distortion of his sideburn and hairline and correction of his earlobes which are more natural in appearance.
+59-year-old 3 months following full Face and Neck Lift and Upper and Lower Eyelid Blepharoplasty.
+The patient demonstrates no distortion of his sideburn and hairline and correction of his earlobes which are more natural in appearance.